-In order to deal with the potential problem of the default behavior, MR3 allows the user to delete intermediate data produced by a Vertex as soon as all its consumer Vertexes complete.
-For example, Map 1 and Map2 in the following diagram can delete their intermediate data right after Reduce 1 completes.
+In order to deal with the potential problem of the default behavior, MR3 allows the user to delete intermediate data produced by a Vertex as soon as all its consumer Vertexes are completed.
+For example, Map 1 and Map2 in the following diagram can delete their intermediate data right after Reduce 1 gets completed.

 For running Hive on MR3,

 either in Beeline before submitting a query

 Then HiveServer2 internally sets the MR3 configuration key

 mr3.am.notify.destination.vertex.complete to true

 and ContainerWorkers are notified of the completion of all consumer Vertexes for each individual Vertex.

 fetch-failures may give rise to a cascade of Vertex reruns all the way up to leaf Vertexs.

 In the above diagram,